Why is this a problem?

 Check and improve accessibility

-Actions for Registration process
+Action for Registration process

-Make remote/virtual/online meetings accessible
+Make online meetings accessible

-Actions for Organizing and Technology
+Action for Organizing and Technology